Runnerplain/P7-OC-Kasa-/README.md

 # Kasa Project - P7 - OC

 ### This is the front-end part of Kasa website, a property rental between users.
 The website is developed in React on the front-end and with Node.js on the back-end.
-This is a reboot of an old website that war developed in ASP.NET at the time.
+This is a reboot of an old website that was developed in ASP.NET at the time.